-For fun and for learning purposes, I work on several side projects.
-This is not meant to be an advertisement for my readers to read or use these.
+Besides my work at the university and the web authoring, web design and web programming I did as a freelancer for many years, I work on several side projects for learning purposes and recreation.
+This is not meant to be an advertisement to read or use these.
 But it's a part of me and if you are curious, feel free to have a look. :-)

 - Contenticious (Repository) is a very simple file-system based content management system on top of the fabulous Perl web framework Mojolicious.
 It is able to either serve the resulting website or can generate static web content.
 This site is also generated by Contenticious, via Travis CI, hosted on GitHub Pages.

 - PerLisp is a statically-scoped lisp interpreter written in Perl which is able to run a dynamically-scoped lisp interpreter written in lisp which is able to run itself inside PerLisp.
 It also features some non-standard features, for example auto-currying (inspired by Haskell).
 For the German Perl magazine I wrote an article about how it could be a good idea to develop a programming language interpreter by yourself.